WHO WE ARE

 Founded in 1916, Piraeus Bank operated as a private credit institution for many decades, while it went through a state ownership for the period 1975-1991 until it was privatized in December 1991.
 Since then, it has rapidly grown in size and activities, representing today the leading Bank in Greece with 30% market share in terms of loans and 27% of deposits.

-In 2005, Piraeus Bank Group, implementing its strategy for expansion in Southeastern Europe and Eastern Mediterranean markets, first reached an agreement on the acquisition of Pater Credit Bank in Romania (integrated into the Group in April 2000 as Piraeus Bank Romania SA).
-In 2005 acquired the Bulgarian Eurobank (renamed into Piraeus Βank Bulgaria), strengthening its 12 year presence in Bulgaria, while the merger of Piraeus Bank branches in Bulgaria with Eurobank was completed in March 2006.
-Furthermore, in 2005, it entered the Serbian market by acquiring Atlas Bank (renamed into Piraeus Bank Beograd), and into the Egyptian market by acquiring Egyptian Commercial Bank (renamed into Piraeus Bank Egypt).
+Piraeus Bank Group, in the context of implementing its strategy for expansion in Southeastern Europe and Eastern Mediterranean markets, first reached an agreement on the acquisition of Pater Credit Bank in Romania (integrated into the Group in April 2000 as Piraeus Bank Romania SA).
+In 2005 acquired the Bulgarian Eurobank (renamed into Piraeus Βank Bulgaria), strengthening its 12 year presence in Bulgaria.
+Furthermore, in 2005, Piraeus entered the Serbian market by acquiring Atlas Bank (renamed into Piraeus Bank Beograd).
 Finally, in 2007, Piraeus Group expanded its international presence in Ukraine by acquiring the International Commerce Bank (renamed into Piraeus Bank ICB) and in Cyprus by establishing Piraeus Bank Cyprus through the acquisition of the Arab Bank Cypriot network.

 Piraeus Bank Group, combining business development and social responsibility, endorses systematically its relations with its social partners through specific actions, while special emphasis is placed on the protection of the natural environment and preservation of cultural heritage.
-Piraeus Bank acknowledges that energy sources are not inexhaustible and should be used in a responsible manner.
-The Bank's contribution to the protection of the environment has two dimensions.
-The internal dimension, which refers to the Bank's efforts to mitigate its operational environmental impacts, and the external dimension which reflects the Bank's efforts to increase environmental awareness of its customers, and to promote environmentally friendly investments.
-Piraeus Bank has built significant expertise and market share in the field of Green Banking with dedicated branches and products, addressing both business and individual needs.
+Piraeus Bank has built significant expertise and market share in the field of green banking with dedicated branches and products, addressing both business and individual needs.
 At the same time, the Piraeus Bank Group Cultural Foundation carries out culture-related activities, which are part of the Piraeus Bank Group's corporate social responsibility and operates a series of thematic museums in Greece, which is constantly growing and has the ability to convey to the Greek rural regions cultural activities of high standards with effective and efficient manner.